 Draft No.1

 Being born in a family of entrepreneurs, I have always been trained that one key of success is efficiency.
-Problems I encounter daily throughout my life, I solve them with efficient thinking and succeed in creating the best solution.
+I solve problems I encounter daily throughout my life with efficient thinking and succeed in creating the best solution.
 I might be able to improve myself through efficiency, but everything in this life needs efficient learning.
 A tiny revelation may have a large impact on society and bringing those solutions is what I intend to do in the future.
 Creating solutions and innovations is the magic to me as an engineer.
 I want to be a thinker and builder to improve efficiency and productivity.

 Draft No.2

 Catching COVID-19 on a deserted island in Indonesia called Kei Island, I was frustrated and scared.
-I had limited medication and My attempt to get medications to recover faster was futile as the island was so remote that it would take days to arrive.
-In my exasperation, I realized that the inefficiency of the transportation system has a large impact in the community.
+I had limited medication and my attempt to get medications to recover faster was futile as the island was so remote that it would take days to arrive.
+In my exasperation, I realized that the inefficiency of the transportation system has a large impact on that community.
 The possibility of improving efficiency is endless, and a small revelation may change the world.
 Hundreds of islands in Indonesia suffer the same problem as Kei Island.
 I want to improve efficiency around Indonesia so no one has to suffer the same fate I did that week.

+Hi Brandon:

+I think the first draft is a bit vague as it does not refer to a specific goal.
+I suggest working on a similar structure to your second draft, having a problem and a proposed solution.
+What did you encounter that made you want to improve efficiency?
+How do you see yourself achieving it?

+I like the second draft better since you gave a real-life problem that you experienced first-hand.
+From the problem in your experience you were inspired to think of a long-term solution that you can achieve by pursuing engineering at Purdue.
+My suggestion for the second draft is to actually incorporate engineering as the solution (maybe even briefly mention a specific solution such as the creation of roads, perhaps).

+All the best!